Paracetamol Dosage for Children – A Guide for Parents

 It is common practice to take a dose of paracetamol as a quick relief method for fever, headache or other pain.
-Most parents carry on this practice even for their children when they have a temperature or complain of minor pain.
-But, before you can administer paracetamol to children, it is best to understand the right dosage that is appropriate for kids.
+Most parents carry on this practice for their children when they have a temperature or complain of minor pain.
+But, before you can administer paracetamol to children, it is best to understand the appropriate dosage for kids.
 It is also ideal to get approval from your child’s doctor before you give paracetamol to your child.

 Is Paracetamol Safe for Children?

 When used in the right dosage, paracetamol is considered safe for children.
 Many doctors also prefer prescribing the medicine as a treatment for fever or pain.

 When and How Often Should You Give Paracetamol to Your Child?

 You can give paracetamol to your child if he has fever, headaches, and aches in the body.
 Fever caused due to a shot may also be reduced with a dose of paracetamol.

-The right dosage of medicine can be given to your child once in every four to six hours, up to 4 times within 24 hours.
+The right dosage of medicine can be given to your child once in every four to six hours, up to four times within 24 hours.
 Under no circumstances should you exceed the recommended dosage.
 If your child does not respond to the medicine, consult a doctor for a further course of treatment.

 How to Give Paracetamol to Your Child

-Paracetamol is available as tablets, syrups or suppositories, which are taken differently.
+Paracetamol is available in the form of tablets, syrups or suppositories, which are each taken differently.

 Shake the bottle well and pour out the right dosage with the spoon, cup or syringe that comes with it.
 In case there isn’t a spoon, ask the pharmacist for a measuring spoon.
 Never use a normal spoon to measure out the syrup, as you will miss the right dosage.